Qbizinc/qbiz-wiki/clients/vmware/taurus-moneta.md

   > Technical lead of the control plane for VMware data analytics platform.
 The microservices based system enabled over 130 data teams to integrate with the data platform in a complete self-service manner reducing support work with 70%.
   > Designed metadata management system for VMware's data platform capable of storing data catalogue and lineage information for hundreds of databases and tens of thousands of tables.
 - Stefan Vladov - Tech lead of Lakehouse (https://www.linkedin.com/in/stefan-vladov-278bb612/)
-- Konstantin Georgiev - PM in support of Lakehouse? (https://www.linkedin.com/in/konstantingeorgievsofia/)
+- Konstantin Georgiev - PM in support of Lakehouse? (https://www.linkedin.com/in/konstantingeorgievsofia/) (new; 4 months)
 - Rumen Barov - Tech lead above service level? (https://www.linkedin.com/in/pymeh/)
   > Currently on the drawing board to find a way beyond trillions of DB rows and into the quadrillion range.